 Kiat, J.E, Dodd, M.D., Belli, R.F.
 Cheadle, J.E.
-The Neural Signature of Undetected Change: The Electrotomography of Gradual Change Blindness. (in preparation)
+The Neural Signature of Undetected Change: The Electrotomography of Gradual Change Blindness. (in revision)

 I’ve loved statistics as far back as I remember.
 There was even a time when I was heading towards doing a doctorate in quantitative methods before shifting over to my current focus.
 Sadly, not everyone shares this love and back in my post-undergraduate/pre-graduate transition days as a tutor I collaborated with Dr. Albert Liau to see if we could identify what in-class methods were most effective in shifting folks towards having a more positive view of statistics.
 This one dates wayyyy back to my raw new-at-the-gig undergraduate days so it’s a little rough but if you’re interested, do feel free to check it out~!

 Liau, A.K., Kiat, J.E., Nie, Y. (2014).
 Investigating the Pedagogical Approaches Related to Changes in Attitudes Toward Statistics in a Quantitative Methods Course for Psychology Undergraduate Students.
 The AsiaPacific Education Researcher,24(2): 319-327. doi: 10.1007/s40299-014-0182-5.